jsinger67/Lelek/docs/Approach.md

 $r_{1}^{A} = C = "(a|c)e" | \{a,c,e\}  \in T$

-Lets see the NFAs for each regular expression $r_{i}$.
+___
+Now we can transform the regular expression $r_{i}$ to NFAs $nfa_{i}$.
+Lets have a look at these NFAs.

 ![nfa0](./images/A_contr0_nfa.svg)

 ![nfa1](./images/A_contr1_nfa.svg)

 ___
-And here the combined NFA:
+And here is the combined NFA after applying the described union operation:

 ![nfa_combined](./images/A_nfa.svg)

 The state numbers are hexadecimal displayed and contain in the higher word the production number + 1.
 Please note that the production number is always relative within the productions of the non-terminal here.
 ___
-Now lets have a look at the generated DFA:
+Now let's have a look at the DFA generated from the combined NFA:

 ![dfa](./images/A_dfa.svg)

-Here you can see that only intermediate states of the DFA contain contributing NFA states with differing production number, i.e. it is exactly one state in the middle of the picture.
+Here you can see that only intermediate states of the DFA contain contributing NFA states with differing production number.
+Actually there is exactly one 'ambiguous' state in the middle of the graph.

 And additionally you can see that the accepting states contain only one contributing production number.
 Thus this Automaton can unambiguously decide the _Rule Decision Problem_.
+And for each production number there exists at least one accepting DFA state.
+In our example the state 10006 predicts production 0 and state 20006 predicts production 1.

-Note that the DFA needs two lookahead terminals to reach a accepting state.
-This defines the lookahead of 2 tokens - the 2 in LL(2).
+Note that the DFA needs two lookahead terminals to reach an accepting state.
+This defines the lookahead of 2 tokens - the number 2 in LL(2).

-If we would have taken only a lookahead of one the accepting states were those in the middle column in the picture above.
-And since we have an ambiguous state here in the center (10003|20003) this version would not satisfy rule #1.
+If we would have taken only a lookahead of one the accepting states were those in the middle column in the DFA graph.
+And since we have an ambiguous state here in the center (10003|20003) this variant of the DFA would not satisfy rule #1.

 This is the core algorithm of Lelek.